The Financial Institutions Group (FIG): Specialization Superhighway or Dreary Dungeon?

 Unfortunately, that’s not the case (though the drivers are indeed different).

-Things get more complicated because of regulatory capital, the lack of Enterprise Value, and Dividends in place of Free Cash Flow.
+Things get more complicated because of regulatory capital, the lack of Enterprise Value, and Dividends in place of Free Cash Flow (see our tutorial on the dividend yield).

 When a bank issues loans, it expects that a certain percentage of borrowers will default.